Dras

-Dras (also spelt Drass, ISO transliteration: Drās), also known locally as Himababs, Hembabs, or Humas, is a town and hill station in Kargil district of the union territory of Ladakh in India.
+Dras (also spelt Drass, ISO transliteration: Drās), also known locally as Himababs, Hembabs, Ranbirpura or Humas, is a town, hill station and headquarters of eponymous tehsil and community development block in Drass district of the union territory of Ladakh in India.
 It is on the NH 1 between Zoji La pass and Kargil town.
 A tourist hub for its high-altitude trekking routes and tourist sites, it is often called "The Gateway to Ladakh".
 The government's official spelling of the town's name is "Drass".

 Etymology

 Traditionally, Dras is known as Hem-babs, which means "snow land"; the word "Hem" means snow.
-The average temperature of Dras in winter is −20 °C.